sdeck51/jekyll-now/_posts/2016-3-1-FacialDetector.md

 # Process
 To begin I want to start by building a simple neural network to see how it fares.
 Afterwards I'll implement a larger convolutional neural network and implement concepts that have shown to boost performance of networks, namely:

+To start off we're going to look at a very simple neural network and see what kind of results we can obtain from that.
+To do this we need to be able to build fully connected layers.

+{% highlight python %}
+def createFullyConnectedLayer(x_input, width):
+    # createFullyConnectedLayer generates a fully connected layer in the session graph
+    #
+    # x_input - output from previous layer
+    # width - width of the layer (eg for a 10 class output you need to end with a 10 width layer
+    #
+    # returns fully connected layer in graph
+    #
+    print("fc: input size: " + str(x_input.get_shape()))
+    weights = tf.get_variable('weights', shape=[x_input.get_shape()[1], width],
+                             initializer = tf.contrib.layers.xavier_initializer())
+    biases = tf.get_variable('biases', shape=[width], initializer=tf.constant_initializer(0))

+    matrix_multiply = tf.matmul(x_input, weights)

+    return tf.nn.bias_add(matrix_multiply, biases)
+{% endhighlight %}

+We'll need to be making multiple fully connected layers, as well as other types of layers, so I'll be making functions to generate these.
+The above will create a fully connected layer.
+Along with this we need to implement the node function.
+In neural networks each node has some sort of saturating function, such as the sigmoind, or hyperbolic tangent.
+For deep networks, due to speed concerns as well as vanishing gradient issues, linear rectifiers are used.
+Also called ReLu, this function is simply the function x with a floor of zero.

+{% highlight python %}
+def createLinearRectifier(x_input):
+    # createLinearRectifier generates a ReLu in the session graph
+    #
+    # The reason this exists is due to the last fully connected layer not needing a relu while others do
+    # x_input - output from previous layer
+    # width - width of the layer
+    #
+    # returns ReLu in graph
+    #

+    return tf.nn.relu(x_input)
+{% endhighlight %}

+These two functions are all we need for now to build a simple model.
+We can create one more function that will be used to actually build the model.

+{% highlight python %}
+def createNetwork1(x_input):
+    with tf.variable_scope('in'):
+        x_input = tf.reshape(x_input, [-1, image_size*image_size])
+    with tf.variable_scope('hidden'):
+        hidden_fully_connected_layer = createFullyConnectedLayer(x_input, 100)
+        relu_layer = createLinearRectifier(hidden_fully_connected_layer)
+    with tf.variable_scope('out'):
+        return createFullyConnectedLayer(relu_layer, 30)
+{% endhighlight %}

 #### Concepts being implemented
 - dropout
 - data augmentation